Particular/docs.particular.net/tutorials/nservicebus-step-by-step/3-multiple-endpoints/tutorial.md

 snippet: SalesProgram

 Most of this configuration looks exactly the same as our ClientUI endpoint.
-It's critical for the configuration between endpoints to match (especially message transport and serializer); otherwise the endpoints would not be able to understand each other.
+It's critical for the configuration between endpoints to match (especially message transport and serializer); otherwise, the endpoints would not be able to understand each other.

 For example, if the ClientUI endpoint used `.UseSerialization<XmlSerializer>()` while the Sales endpoint used `.UseSerialization<JsonSerializer>()`, the Sales endpoint would not be able to understand the XML-serialized messages it received from ClientUI since it would be expecting JSON.

-NOTE: **ProTip:** It's also possible to specify [multiple deserializers](/nservicebus/serialization/#specifying-additional-deserializers) to enable receiving messages serialized in different formats, for instance to enable integration between teams, or to enable the use of a high-performance serializer in a performance-critical subsystem.
+NOTE: **ProTip:** It's also possible to specify [multiple deserializers](/nservicebus/serialization/#specifying-additional-deserializers) to enable receiving messages serialized in different formats, for instance, to enable integration between teams, or to enable the use of a high-performance serializer in a performance-critical subsystem.

 To allow sending and receiving messages between endpoints using different serializers, additional deserialization capability may be specified.
 See [Serialization](/nservicebus/serialization)